-The statement follows an earlier announcement that Benjamin Netanyahu has accepted the Israeli military chief Eyal Zamir's recommendation for a complete pause in humanitarian aid.
+The statement follows an earlier message that Benjamin Netanyahu has accepted Israel's military chief Eyal Zamir's recommendation for a complete pause in emergency aid.

 Grenade Attack

-Two Israeli soldiers were killed in a grenade attack in Rafah on Sunday morning, reports the Israeli media with reference to the military.
-Three more soldiers are reported to have been injured after being shot at by snipers.
+Two Israeli soldiers were killed in a grenade attack in Rafah on Sunday morning, Israeli media reports, citing the military.
+Three more soldiers are reported to have been injured when they were shot at by snipers.

 The incidents are said to have occurred in an area still controlled by the Israeli military in accordance with the initial phase of the ceasefire agreement.
 Israel also responded with several air attacks in the area.